Let’s face it. It takes a killer resume these days to stand out from the crowded field of job applicant seeking a remote job. Why do we say this?

 For example, you are applying for a graphic design job, don’t just say that you worked for Company X, but also mentioned that you created designs for some of their campaigns (be specific) that resulted in an increase in sales (don’t be shy to mention percentages and numbers.)

-If you already have experience working remotely, make sure that it’s immediately visible on your resume because this is likely to make you stand out from other applicants with the same skills who have never worked remotely.
+If you already have experience telecommuting, make sure that it’s immediately visible on your resume because this is likely to make you stand out from other applicants with the same skills who have never worked from home.

 Keep It Relevant and Remove Your Address